 BAAQMD, in its CEQA Air Quality Guidelines (May 2017), has developed screening criteria to determine whether a project requires an analysis of project-generated criteria air pollutants.
 If a proposed project meets all the screening criteria, then the lead agency or project sponsor does not need to perform a detailed air quality assessment.
 BAAQMD's CEQA Air Quality Guidelines identify screening criteria for operational criteria air pollutant emissions for a "hotel" development at 489 rooms, a "quality restaurant" at 47,000 square feet, a "city park" at 2,613 acres, and a "regional shopping center" (assumed in place of the theater use) at 99,000 square feet; the proposed project falls substantially below the screening criteria for operational criteria pollutants for a hotel, quality restaurant, city park, or regional shopping center.
 Additionally, new buildings are required to comply with the current building energy efficiency standards and the CALGreen Code.
-Thus, quantification of project-generated criteria air pollutants.
+Thus, quantification of project-generated criteria air pollutant emissions is not required, and the proposed project would not exceed any of the significance thresholds for criteria air pollutants.
 Therefore, the proposed project would result in a less-than-significant impact with respect to criteria air pollutants.